How to Watch the BMW Championship: Channel, Tee Times, Favorites

-How to watch the BMW Championship: channel, tee times, favorites originally appeared on NBC Sports Chicago
+How to watch the BMW Championship: channel, tee times, favorites originally appeared on NBC Sports Washington

 One of the strangest and most drama-packed PGA Tour seasons is coming to a close this month, but there’s still plenty on the line as the FedEx Cup playoffs reach the second weekend of competition.